Romyo-jit/Usb_Autorun/README.md

 # Difference b/w usb Rubber Ducky and Autorun

-Usb Rubber Ducky has a inbuilt microcontroller which automatically runs the code when usb is connected, But you need to have this code running in ur system and a `yourscript.extention` in your usb drive.
+Usb Rubber Ducky has a inbuilt microcontroller which automatically runs the code when usb is connected, But you need to have this code running in ur system and a `script.vbs` in your usb drive.

 # Directions for Proper Execution